Kingash30/IITMIntroToPython/README.md

 # IITMIntroToPython
-This contains all the codes to the Intro to Python course in term 2 of the foundational course of the B. S. Data Science and Applications.
+This contains all the codes to the IITM Data Science and Applications course.

+For foundational level, refer to Foundational branch